bastards/photography/source/_posts/0002-03-30-setting-your-cameras-priorities.markdown

 ---
 layout: post
 title: "Setting Your Camera's Priorities"
-description: "Get ready to multitask and micromanage the three different factors your camera uses to bring in light"
+description: "Get ready to multitask and micromanage how your camera brings in light"
-date: 2012-06-19 12:30
+date: 2012-06-23 12:30
 comments: true
 categories:
 ledeimage: "union-square-show-_-4208025424.jpg"